 Ask the children if they can add further food to either of the columns.

-Show children the Plant or animal? video.
+Show children the Where does food come from? video.
 This video shows children trying to guess whether food is from a plant or animal source.
 You could arrange a similar activity with your class.

 Activity 2 - Sort food into plant or animal sources